Vermilion Cliffs National Monument

 - Use of public land for business or financial gain requires a special permit.

 - Wilderness is closed to motor vehicles, mechanical transport, and motorized equipment including drones.

-- You must have a valid government-issued I.D. when you pick up your permit.
+- You must have valid government-issued identification when you pick up your permit.

-- If BLM staff ask to see your permit during your hike, you may need to present a government-issued I.D. for permit verification.
+- If BLM staff ask to see your permit during your hike, you may need to present government-issued identification for permit verification.